WalesGenePark/walesgenepark.github.io/src/content/events/en/genomics-workshop-2024.md

 ---
 date: 2024-12-15T00:00:00.000Z
-startTime: "09:30"
+startTime: '09:30'
-endTime: "16:00"
+endTime: '16:00'
-lang: "en"
+lang: 'en'
-title: "Genomics Workshop 2024"
+title: 'Genomics Workshop 2024'
-description: "Join us for a comprehensive workshop on the latest advances in genomics research and their applications in healthcare."
+description: 'Join us for a comprehensive workshop on the latest advances in genomics research and their applications in healthcare.'
-type: "workshop"
+type: 'workshop'
-image: "/images/events/genomics-workshop.jpg"
+image: '/images/events/genomics-workshop.jpg'
 ---

 # Genomics Workshop 2024